-[8] In Blocks 119.03, 120.03 and 121.032, the minimum lot depth requirement shall be 60 feet.
+[8] In Blocks 119.03, 120.03 and 121.03, the minimum lot depth requirement shall be 60 feet.

-F. Minimum off-street parking.
+G. Minimum off-street parking.
 Each individual use shall provide parking spaces according to the following minimum provisions:

 (1) All dwelling units described in this chapter shall provide parking spaces in accordance with the standards established by the New Jersey Residential Site Improvement Standards (RSIS) (N.J.S.A.
 5:21-1 et seq.).
 RSIS standards include parking requirements for residential uses based on unit (bedroom) size.
 If the applicant/developer does not specify the number of bedrooms per dwelling unit, then each dwelling unit shall be subject to the RSIS parking space requirements for a four-bedroom dwelling unit.